-Being a dual-slot card, its power draw is rated at 150 W maximum.
+Being a dual-slot card, the NVIDIA GeForce GTX 460 SE v2 draws power from 2x 6-pin power connectors, with power draw rated at 150 W maximum.
 Display outputs include: 2x DVI, 1x mini-HDMI.
 GeForce GTX 460 SE v2 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 210 mm in length, and features a dual-slot cooling solution.

 ||PCIe 2.0 x16